CtrlK

 Completeness

-Clearly answers both what (create/optimize paywalls, upgrade screens, upsell modals, feature gates) and when (explicit 'Use when' clause with extensive trigger terms and user phrases).
-Also distinguishes from related skills (page-cro, pricing-strategy).
+Clearly answers both 'what' (create/optimize in-app paywalls, upgrade screens, upsell modals, feature gates) and 'when' with an explicit and extensive list of trigger phrases.
+Also includes helpful boundary-setting by distinguishing from related skills (page-cro, pricing-strategy).

 3 / 3